libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Copy your OpenAi and Pinecone API keys to api_key folder inside of the created Aetherius_Ai_Assistant folder

+If using Qdrant copy their Api key and Url instead of Pinecone.

 If you get an error, you may need to do steps 5, 8, and 9 from the manual installation.

 Launch Aetherius with **run.bat**